ambco-iscte/pyfer/README.md

 **Facial Expression Classification**:
 - Construct any TensorFlow/Keras model that receives an image as input and, using Softmax or any similar activation at the output layer, outputs the probabilities of that image belonging to each given facial expression emotion class;
-- Assign an integer value (preferably 0-N) to each of your considered emotions, and one-hot encode target labels using that mapping.
+- Assign an integer value to each of your considered emotions, and one-hot encode target labels using that mapping.
 - Check out the [training.py](model/classifier/training/training.py) file to see how we did this.

 <br>

 ## Example
 ### Applying PyFER to a single image
 The following is an example of applying PyFER to a single image.
-Try running [main.py](main.py) on your machine!

 ```python
 import cv2 as cv